spatialstatisticsupna/Flexible_Psplines_article/README.md

 - [**Psplines_INLA.R**](https://github.com/spatialstatisticsupna/Flexible_Psplines_article/blob/master/R/Psplines_INLA.R)

   Main script including the required functions to fit in INLA the different age-specific spatio-temporal Bayesian P-splines described in the paper.
+Note that the obtained results will differ from those shown in the original paper, since simulated data are being used here to preserve data privacy.

 - [**Figures_and_Tables.R**](https://github.com/spatialstatisticsupna/Flexible_Psplines_article/blob/master/R/Figures_and_Tables.R)

-  This R script contains the necessary functions to reproduce the figures and tables of the present paper.
+  This R script contains the necessary functions to reproduce some of the figures and tables shown in Goicoa et al. (2019).
 The final model fitted with INLA (Model9-SI with posterior patterns) can be downloaded from https://emi-sstcdapp.unavarra.es/Flexible_Psplines_article/Model9_SI.Rdata.

 # Acknowledgements